About Broccoli and Cheese Soup

 I wish I had better news for you here, but I wouldn’t recommend freezing this soup.

 When it comes to dairy, and especially cream, the ingredients can separate and change their texture once frozen.
-And when it comes to a creamy and cheesy soup like this one, the odds are not in its favor to be the soup you hoped for after it’s been frozen.
+And when it comes to a creamy and cheesy soup like this one, the odds are not in its favor for this soup to still be the one you remember once it’s been frozen.

 However, if you simply must freeze this soup, be sure to completely chill the soup in the refrigerator before transferring to the freezer in a sealed container.